bolthub logobolthub

 SDKs & Tools

-@bolthub/pay (Tool-payment SDK)
+@bolthub/pay (Payments SDK)

-@bolthub/pay is the tool-payment SDK: the seller side prices a tool, the buyer side pays for it.
-It is open source (MIT), free to self-host, and needs no bolthub account.
 The agent-to-tool protocol standardises what a tool does but has no slot for what it costs; this SDK fills that slot.
 A paid tool answers an unpaid call with a payment_required challenge and runs only once a valid proof comes back, over whatever rail you accept.

 bun add @bolthub/pay